-We will have observed a remarkable connection of this problem with the Poncelet problem.
-The Poncelet problem is one of famous problems of projective geometry and it by itself has numerous links with a set of different problems of analysis and physics (see \cite{Berger},\cite{Bax} \cite{GZ} and below s. \ref{HisRemPP}).
-We will prove that for generic biquadratic curve $C$ the Dirichlet problem has a non-unique solution if and only if corresponding the Poncelet problem has a periodic trajectory (proposition \ref{PoncJohn}, s. \ref{PerPonc}).
-And therefore we will give a new criterion of periodicity in the form \re{crit} that differs from the well-known Cayley criterion (see s. \ref{Cayley}).
+We discovered a remarkable similarity of this problem with the Poncelet problem.
+The Poncelet problem is one of well-known problems of projective geometry and the problem on its own possesses numerous links to a set of various problems of calculus, functional analysis and physics (see \cite{Berger},\cite{Bax} \cite{GZ} and s. \ref{HisRemPP} below).
+We will prove that for generic biquadratic curve $C$ the Dirichlet problem has a non-unique solution if and only if a corresponding Poncelet problem has a periodic trajectory (proposition \ref{PoncJohn}, s. \ref{PerPonc}).
+And therefore we will give a new criterion for periodicity in the form \re{crit} that differs from the well-known Cayley criterion (see s. \ref{Cayley}).

-Remind that the existence of a periodic trajectory in the Poncelet problem means that each trajectory is periodic by the big Poncelet theorem \cite{Berger}.
+To remind, the existence of a periodic trajectory in the Poncelet problem implies that every trajectory is periodic in accordance with Poncelet big theorem \cite{Berger}.
 Note that different cases of disposition of conics give different cases of curves $C$ and a new setting of the Dirichlet problem \re{SE},\re{NDPH} for unbounded domains is more suitable than the classical setting (see s. \ref{JohnC}).

-We will observe one more remarkable connection of the Poncelet problem with the solvability problem of algerbraic the Pell-Abel equation \be P(t)^2-R(t)Q(t)^2=L\lab{PellAb}\ee where for given polynomial $R(t)$ of one variable $t$ one should find polynomials $P,Q$ and a constant $L$ satisfying the equation.
-The Pell-Abel equation solvability is one of famous problems also and this algebraic problem by itself has numerous connections with many problems of analysis (see below s. \ref{PAbel}).

-We will prove (see proposition \ref{t_PA_Poncelet} of s. \ref{PAPoncelet}) that the Pell-Abel equation \re{Pell} with a polynomial $R$ of the third or fourth order has a solution if and only if corresponding the Poncelet problem has a periodic trajectory with an even period.
-On this way we obtain a new criterion in the form \re{crit} which differs from well-known others, for example, from well-known Zolotarev's porcupine (see \cite{Malyshev}).
+We will observe one more remarkable similarity of the Poncelet problem with the solvability problem of the algebraic Pell-Abel equation \be P(t)^2-R(t)Q(t)^2=L,\lab{PellAb}\ee where for a given polynomial $R(t)$ of one variable $t$ one seeks polynomials $P, Q$ and a constant $L$ satisfying the equation.
+Solvability of the Pell-Abel equation is also one of well-known problems and this algebraic problem by itself has numerous connections to many problems of calculus, functional analysis and function theory (see s. \ref{PAbel} below).
+We will prove (see proposition \ref{t_PA_Poncelet} of s. \ref{PAPoncelet}) that the Pell-Abel equation \re{Pell} with a polynomial $R$ of the fourth order has a solution if and only if a corresponding Poncelet problem has a periodic trajectory of an even period.
+Doing so, we obtain a new criterion in the form \re{crit} which differs from already existing well-known criteria such as the well-known Zolotarev porcupine.